Note to Educators

 Please note that additional programs will be added throughout the school year.

-During this staff-led program students will explore what makes an insect an insect, and why they are so successful (insects have more species and live in more places than any other animal!).
-Students will investigate and identify survival techniques such as camouflage, mimicry, exoskeletons, stinging, flying and many more!
+During this museum-educator-led program, students virtually explore what makes an insect an insect, and why they are so successful (insects have more species and live in more places than any other animal!).
+Students will investigate and identify the survival techniques of the Carolina Sphinx Moth and the Tobacco Hornworm, exploring their adaptations using the scientific skills of observation and sketching.

 - Zoom Webinar: Designed to accommodate classes, grades, or groups with 15-1,000 students.
 Students will not be visible to the museum educator or other students, but they will be able to submit questions in writing through the Q&A, and interact through polls.